liang-zhu-zi/esp32-thingsboard-mqtt-client/examples/.docs/add_or_modify_device_profile_for_device_provisioning.md

     ![image](images/add_or_modify_device_profile_for_device_provisioning/modify-device-profile-to-allow-to-create-new-devices-2.png)

-## Add / Modify device profile for device provisioning - Check for pre-provisioned devices
+## Add / Modify a device profile for device provisioning - Check for pre-provisioned devices

-### Add device profile and check for pre-provisioned devices
+### Add a new device profile and check for pre-provisioned devices

 1. `Login in ThingsBoard CE/PE` --> `Devices` -->`Device profiles` --> `+`  --> `Create new device profiles` --> Input *Device Profile Name* --> `Device provisioning Optional`.